vmware/vic/doc/user_doc/vic_installation/install_vic_cli.md

  * If you built the vSphere Integrated Containers Engine binaries, go to <code><i>installation_dir</i>/vic/bin</code>.
 2. Run the `create` command of the `vic-machine` utility.

-   The following examples include the fewest possible options, for installation in a simple vCenter Server environment with a cluster.
+   The following examples include the fewest possible options for installation in a simple vCenter Server environment with a cluster.

    Deploy a virtual container host from a Mac OS system: